College & career readiness

 MontcoWorks NOW provides comprehensive, year-round programs and services for eligible youth and young adults who are either in school, have left school without a diploma and are now motivated and re-engaged, or have graduated and are unemployed/underemployed.

-MontcoWorks NOW Industry Insights series is funded by the Pennsylvania Business and Education Partnership (BEP) Grant.
+The MontcoWorks NOW Industry Insights series is a virtual Q&A conversation with local businesses and non-profit partners.
 As a collaboration between the Montgomery County Workforce Board and Montgomery County Intermediate Unit, the Industry Insights series provides students, teachers, counselors, and parents with current business and non-profit perspectives from our local communities and guidance for career pathways into high priority occupations.

-Businesses interested in being featured in this series should contact Hakim Jones at email@example.com.
+Businesses interested in being featured in this series should contact Dan Chominski at firstname.lastname@example.org

 career & technical center partners